Uno Cygnaeus: Early life

 Cygnaeus was born in Hämeenlinna, Finland, on 12 October 1810.
 His father died early in Cygnaeus' childhood when he was eight years old.
 Uno studied natural sciences and theology at the University of Turku and continued in Helsinki when the university moved over to Helsinki.
 In 1837 he was ordained as a priest and served in Viipuri until 1839.
 In Viipuri he served as assistant pastor and prison chaplain in addition to teaching at a private school.
 This experience and his study of the work of the educational philosophers Johann Heinrich Pestalozzi and Friedrich Fröbel led to the formulation of Cygnaeus's own educational philosophy and ideas.

 In 1840 he was sent off to Russian America to serve for five years as the first pastor of Sitka Lutheran Church in New Archangel (now Sitka, Alaska) as a punishment for an extramarital affair.
 This place was a trading post, where Cygnaeus got a chance to observe the barter exchanges between the Europeans and the Native Alaskans.
-Upon his return, he spent twelve years as a superintendent of a Finnish parish school in St. Petersburg.
+Upon his return, he spent twelve years as a superintendent of a Finnish parish school in Saint Petersburg.